sreshaven/auto-trends-api/README.md

 #### Route: /co2_year_plot
 Method = POST: Use this route to create and load an image based on the Auto Trends Dataset into Redis.
 This image is a graph of the average CO2 emissions per year plotted over time.
 To load the image into Redis, run `curl -X POST http://127.0.0.1:5000/co2_year_plot` which will return a message like the one below:
 ```
-Auto Trends data image is loaded into Redis
+Image is loaded into Redis
 ```

 Method = GET: This route can be used also be used to get the image locally if it is present in the database by changing the method to GET.
 To do this, run `curl -X GET http://127.0.0.1:5000/co2_year_plot --output filename.png` and replace `filename` with a name that you want.
 This will return the image of the graph in redis to the directory you are currently in and will return an output like below: